Maternal Nutrition and Wellness

 This course is approved for 15 Level 1 Continuing Professional Education Units (CPEUs) from the Commission on Dietetic Registration, for Registered Dietitian Nutritionists (RDNs), Registered Dietitians (RDs), and Dietetic Technicians, Registered (DTRs).
 For those not eligible for CPEU credit, 1.5 Continuing Education Units (CEUs) will be awarded upon completion of the course from the Friday Center for Continuing Education at the University of North Carolina at Chapel Hill.

 In order to successfully complete the course, the computer equipment you use should meet the following minimum hardware and software requirements:

 - Adobe Flash Player 11.0 or later (free)

 To make sure you have the minimum system requirements for completing the module, complete the online skills test.

 Enrollment in this course is a two step process:

-- Complete the online application form before May 5, 2014.
-THE APPLICATION PERIOD HAS ENDED.
+- Complete the online application form before March 23, 2015.